WNortier/react-the-complete-guide/readmes/08-react-internals.md

 export default withClass(App, classes.App);
 ```

-### Which approach should you use?
+### Which method should you use?

-- There are higher order components mostly used to change the HTML code or change some styling and I would argue that those best go into your JSX code as a wrapping component, so method 1.
+- The first method is used to change the HTML code or change some styling and I would argue that those best go into your JSX code as a wrapping component, so method 1.

-The second method is good for behind the scenes logic like some Javascript code that handles errors or sends analytics data or anything like that.
+- The second method is good for behind the scenes logic like some Javascript code that handles errors or sends analytics data or anything like that.
 Such higher order components maybe should be used or should be written in this style here to really make it clear that they're not so much involved in the JSX code that gets rendered but in the logic that runs.

 > ### As you see at this example, you can ultimately write any higher order component in any way.
 This is a semantical thing that ultimately is up to you.

-_Some higher order components are ***introduced by third-party packages*** we'll be using and when you see them, remember what they do behind the scenes, they add something extra to the component.
-That could be styles, that could be HTML code or that could be some extra Javascript logic._

 ---